apache/pekko/docs/src/main/paradox/general/jmm.md

 <a id="jmm-shared-state"></a>
 ## Actors and shared mutable state

-Since Akka runs on the JVM there are still some rules to be followed.
+Since Pekko runs on the JVM there are still some rules to be followed.

 Most importantly, you must not close over internal Actor state and exposing it to other threads: